 - Complete: You can choose to set your course to Complete when the course has ended, but you can no longer make changes to it.
 Students can access the content, but they can't participate in the course any longer.
 For example, they can't reply to discussions or submit assignments.
 You can return the course to Open or Private as you want.
 However, if a course has an end date, and the end date passes, then students can't access the course any longer.
 So, if you complete a course and open it again after the end date, students can't access it.
 Complete applies to the Ultra Course View only.

-The image you add appears in or replaces the current course banner in the Original Course View.
+In the Original Course View, the image you add appears as or replaces the current course banner.

 The minimum size for images is 1200 x 300 pixels with an aspect ratio of 4:1.
 Use this measurement to ensure the best quality.
-Select the Edit banner image icon to upload a new image.
+Open the menu in the top-right corner of a course card's image and select Edit course image to upload a new image.

 Text isn't recommended for the course card image.
 If you use text, center the text both vertically and horizontally in the image.
 Wrap longer text over multiple lines so the text isn't cut off in smaller breakpoints.